nikel4610/DjangoAndWeb/README.md

 # DjangoAndWeb

 learn about Django and Web
+html and JQUERY